whalderman/search-quality-rater-guidelines-tldr/docs/tldr/sales.md

-# Sales Jargon
+# Sales Takeaways 🤝💵

-Problems to look for, amount of time to fix
+Issues to look for, amount of time to fix

+##